atselvan/atselvan.github.io/docs/ansible/ansible101.md

 +----[SHA256]-----+
 ```

-thus, in your current directory you will have the below set of files
+thus, in your current directory you should have the below set of files

 ```ini
 -rw-r--r--  1 allanselvan  staff   139B May 19 08:53 README.md